cktlco/crew-chief-autovoicepack/README.md

 ## Known Issues
 - poor or incorrect TTS pronounciations (driver names, corner names, etc.)
-- garbled or corrupt audio (a few percent of the total)
+- very garbled or corrupt audio (a few percent of the total)
 - generated voices do not exactly match the original speaker's voice
 - speed/pace is not easily adjustable (i.e. "rushed" CrewChief phrases are not rushed)
-- minor: may adopt incorrect accent or diminish original accent on certain TTS phrases
+- minor: may adopt incorrect accent or diminish original accent on certain phrases
 - minor: emotional inflection is worse than a human voice actor
-- minor: rarely, may fail applying audio effects and leave the interim x.raw.wav file and no x.wav file
 - minor: voicepack name must use ASCII characters (e.g. UTF-8 chars like é, ñ, are not supported)

 ## Possible Future Improvements
+- Support creating new spotter voices
 - Incorporate RVC (Real Voice Cloning) to better match the original speaker's voice -- this would take the TTS generated audio and post-process it to sound even more like the original.
 Could also be applied to the original CrewChief "Jim" voice pack audio to retain the emotional inflection and pacing (though unavoidably inheriting the regional jargon and matey-ness).
 - Support other text-to-speech services and models
 - Automate multilingual machine translation